House Republicans propose food stamp changes for Farm Bill

 The Senate could consider a House-passed bill as is, with changes, or write its own.

-Reporting by Mark Weinraub in CHICAGO; Additional reporting by Amanda Becker in WASHINGTON; Editing by Simon Webb and Rosalba O'Brien
+Reporting by Mark Weinraub in CHICAGO; Additional reporting by Amanda Becker in WASHINGTON; editing by Simon Webb and Rosalba O'Brien